 About

-I am a Professor in the South Asia Program, the Comparative Religion Program, and the International Studies Program at the University of Washington’s Jackson School of International Studies (JSIS), where I hold a College of Arts and Sciences Professorship.
+I am a Professor in the South Asia Program, the Comparative Religion Program, and the International Studies Program at the University of Washington’s Jackson School of International Studies (JSIS).
+I hold the Henry M. Jackson Foundation Professorship in International Studies.
 I am also a Professor in the Comparative History of Ideas, and an affiliate Professor in History and in Asian Languages and Literatures.
-I serve as the Director of the Center for Global Studies and Associate Director of JSIS.
 I was named a Guggenheim Fellow in 2018.
+I held a Fulbright-Nehru Fellowship from 2022-2023 and a Fellowship from the National Endowment for the Humanities most recently from 2022-2023.

 I teach and write about religion, history, and culture in South Asia, as well as theoretical issues in the study of religion in general and its intersection with historiography.
 I work with Marathi and Hindi materials, including textual, ethnographic, and visual/filmic sources.
 I work across time periods, from the contemporary to the medieval.
 My fields of publication include performance studies, film studies, religious studies, history, and contemporary politics.